rschmitt/dynamic-object/README.md

 dynamic-object is currently an early prototype.
 There are a number of outstanding design questions and implementation tasks, such as:

-* **User-defined methods.** While the ability to add arbitrary methods to a `DynamicObject` could easily be abused, there are many cases where it would be both harmless and idiomatic.
 * **Validation routines.** One excellent property of a traditional Java value class is that they can be made both immutable and self-validating: the constructor can verify that the object is internally consistent before publishing it.
 Similar functionality should be made available to `DynamicObjects` without compromising the ability to incrementally build and modify existing objects.
 * **[`data.generators`](https://github.com/clojure/data.generators) support.** `DynamicObject` instances could be randomly generated for use as test data, which would facilitate generative testing in the style of [test.check](https://github.com/clojure/test.check) and [QuickCheck](http://www.haskell.org/haskellwiki/Introduction_to_QuickCheck2).
 * **Clojure metadata.** It might be possible to expose Clojure's support for metadata in some limited way, e.g. as a `Map<String, String>`.